Product of factors inquiry

 The inquiry in action

-Helen Hindle describes the first lesson of the inquiry that developed from the prompt:
+Helen Hindle describes the first lesson of the inquiry with her year 7 mixed attainment class:

 This was the class's second experience of inquiry since starting secondary school.
-Below are the questions and statements that the prompt generated.
+The picture shows the questions and statements that the prompt generated.

 At this point pupils decided that they wanted to work either individually or in pairs or groups to investigate other numbers.
 The following observations or issues arose:

-Helen is head of the mathematics department at Park View School in Haringey (London, UK).
-She runs the mixed attainment maths website.
+Helen is Head of Mathematics at Park View School in Haringey (London, UK).
+She runs the mixed attainment maths website

 Student-driven inquiry